Quid2/top-apps-ghcjs/README.md

 stack build
 ```

-Finally, to link the compiler output into the `www` subdirectories:
+Finally, to link the compiler output into the `www` subdirectories (this has to be done everytime you change the stack resolver or the ghcjs compiler version or update from github):

 ```
 make